Are you prepared for business disruptions?

 What are some of the common disrupting events?

-Workforce Interruption or Suspension: Weather events often cause unsafe travel conditions for employees creating staffing shortages.
-The ‘bug of the month’ especially during flu season can cause high absenteeism for weeks.
-And the remaining employees quickly get burned out with back to back calls / transactions and potential overtime requirements.
-Many other events can cause a reduction or even temporary loss of your workforce.
+• Workforce Interruption or Suspension: Weather events often cause unsafe travel conditions for employees creating staffing shortages.
+The ‘bug of the month’ especially during flu season can cause high absenteeism for weeks. remaining employees quickly get burned out with back-to-back calls and potential overtime requirements.

-Self-Service Glitches: When self-service channels such as IVRs, web sites, and apps fail, agents often take on the excessive volume, causing customer response times to increase.
+• Self-Service Glitches: When self-service channels such as AI chatbots, websites, and apps fail, agents often take on the excessive volume.
+This causes customer response times to increase.

-System Conversions: System conversions require your staff to train on the new systems while still continuing to service customers.
-After conversion, handle times are higher thus reducing the number of calls, emails or chats a representative can handle.
+• System Conversions: System conversions require your staff to learn new systems while still servicing customers.
+After a conversion, handle times are higher thus reducing the number of calls, emails, or chats a representative can handle.

 • Internal Resources: Identifying a group of internal resources to handle contact center duties for a short term can be an effective contingency plan.
-Prepare your internal team by training them for all applicable work processes and be sure to set aside time regularly for them to refresh and perform their contingency responsibilities.
+Prepare your internal teams by training them for all applicable work processes.
+Be sure to set aside times for them to refresh and perform their contingency responsibilities.

-• Self-Service Support (for Workforce Interruptions): When staffing is low or call volume high, prepare your self-service options to encourage customers to complete inquiries without representative intervention.
-Even alerting customers to high volume and long waits for representatives can encourage customers to navigate your self service solutions.
+• Self-Service Support (for Workforce Interruptions): When staffing is low or call volumes are high, encourage customers to complete inquiries without representative intervention.
+Even alerting customers to high volume and long waits for representatives can help direct customers toward your self-service solutions.

-• Outsourcing partners: Whether for a short term, known issues such as a system conversion or a long-term permanent plan to support workforce interruptions, BPO partners are a great source to tap into.
-Short term, outsourcing partners can often ramp up staffing in 30-60 days with full servicing including training, quality, operations leadership and reporting.
-Long term solutions help you to be prepared for the unforeseen events such as illness, spikes in turnover or volume.
+• Outsourcing Partners: Whether for short-term, known issues such as a system conversion or a long-term permanent plan to support workforce interruptions, BPO partners are a great resource.
+Short-term outsourcing partners can often ramp up staffing in 30-60 days with full servicing including training, quality, operations leadership, and reporting.
+Long-term solutions help you to stay prepared for unforeseen events such as illness, spikes in turnover or volume.

-There’s not a one size fits all solution for everyone.
+There’s not a one-size-fits-all solution for everyone.
 Your solution may be a mix and match of these suggestions.
-If adding an BPO partner is an option you’re considering, Radius Global Solutions can help…contact us today.
+If adding a BPO partner is an option you’re considering, Radius Global Solutions can help!
+Contact us today to get started.

 Share this post